milner-chen/js_project/README.md

 ## Monday:

 - Implement the game logic
-- Make sure that the character can interact with items (collision )
+- Make sure that the character can interact with items (collision)
-- Make sure that stats. (points, lives, ect) update properly
+- Make sure that stats. (points, lives, etc) update properly

 ## Tuesday: